teAlisa/data1201/lab10/questions.md

 #### What year occurs the least number of times?
 1993
 ### Question 4: What happens when you make a numerical facet of column note1, then convert the column to numbers?
 Is something different about the facet compared to yr?
+When we are taking the facet of column none1 we will see 0 choices, but after converting values to the numbers we can see a diagram the same as for year.
+I think that the main difference is that we can filter the rows with the blank values in the note1 columns.
 ### Question 5: Click and drag on the scatterplot facet you made to highlight a rectangle.
 What happens to the data points being displayed?
+This way I can filter the rows in my table.
+I will see the only rows with the points that covered by rectangle.
 # Questions for Post-Lab Assignment 10!

 ### Question 6: After the last step, some columns are empty.
 (You can check by text faceting a column) Why?
 What do you think we can do to fix it?
+I think this happened because some cells contain unnecessary spaces.
+We set our delimiter to " ", so it splits each space into its own column.
+We can fix this if we remove all unnecessary spaces.